dagnall53/NMEADisplay/README.md

 ![wEBBROWSER](https://github.com/user-attachments/assets/d0582791-e483-49ed-8e1f-06d8a2bc3a83)

 This gives remote access to a SD File access page and also to a page to allow OTA of any binary updates to the code.
+NOTE it uses keyboard and mouse actions that are not available on Touchscreen (tablets / phones).
+So this editor interface is best used with a PC

 ![wEBBROWSER INDEX](https://github.com/user-attachments/assets/686fd86d-3a69-4338-9ca3-57efec9dd92b)
 ThIS SD file access allows wireless viewing and modification of the log and other files on the SD.

 OTA allows update by downloading an updated NMEADisplay Binary.

+# AUDIO

 In Version 1 and 2 an audio player has been added for experimental use, that plays MP3 from files stored on the SD card /music directory.
 It requires that three resistors are moved on the PCB to activate the audio circuit, and is not recommended unless you are comfortable with soldering and desoldering SMD resistors!